TradeMe/tractor/packages/tractor-plugin-mock-requests/README.md

 This plugin provides a mechanism for intercepting XHR and Fetch requests, and allows you to respond with pre-defined responses, based on the request URL.
 This is done with a proxy that injects the pre-defined responses into your running app, greatly reducing the overhead of a real request.
 It also provides a UI for creating **JSON** data files which are used as the response.

-You'll probably want to us it with [@tractor-plugins/mocha-specs](https://github.com/phenomnomnominal/tractor-plugin-mocha-specs).
+You'll probably want to use it with [@tractor-plugins/mocha-specs](https://github.com/phenomnomnominal/tractor-plugin-mocha-specs).

 ## Development